wobsoriano/nuxt-iron-session/README.md

 [![Version](https://img.shields.io/npm/v/nuxt-iron-session?style=flat&colorA=000000&colorB=000000)](https://www.npmjs.com/package/nuxt-iron-session)

-Add stateless session support for Nuxt apps using signed and encrypted cookies.
+🛠 Add stateless session support for Nuxt apps using signed and encrypted cookies.
 Powered by [iron-session](https://github.com/vvo/iron-session).

+The session data is stored in encrypted cookies ("seals").
+And only your server can decode the session data.
+There are no session ids, making iron sessions "stateless" from the server point of view.

 ## Installation